RagnarokOS/distrib/INSTALL.md

 If your system requires any non-free firmware package (e.g. for wireless cards), now would be the time to install them.

+Example for an intel wireless card:

+    # apt-get install firmware-iwlwifi wpasupplicant

 ## Finalizing

 Update the manual pages database:

     # makewhatis /usr/share/man

+If you liked some of the configuration files from the live ISO (e.g. tmux.conf, vimrc) you can copy

 Clean up the chroot and exit: